JenPatchett/portfolio-project/src/projects/set-the-tone-fitness.md

 tech:
   - "HTML"
   - "CSS"
-  - "Wix"
+  - "JavaScript"
 siteUrl: "#"
 repoUrl: "#"
 ---

 ### Problem Solved

-An existing e-commerce website with fitness class booking functionality hosted on Wix.
+An existing e-commerce website with fitness class booking functionality.
 I was hired to update and enhance the website with additional features and improve accessibility.

 ### Technologies Used

 - HTML
 - Custom CSS
-- Wix
+- JavaScript

 ### Challenges Faced

-When I took on this client, I had not previously used Wix so needed to allow additional time to upskill and research some of the features I was asked to implement.
+When I took on this client, I had not previously used the platform it is hosted on so needed to allow additional time to upskill and research some of the features I was asked to implement.
 It was initially a challenge accessing the backend code, version control and testing environments, but once set up I quickly found my way around.

 ### Lessons Learned